robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 She’d been angry, yes.
 Furious, even.
 But not with me.

+With systems.

-With systems.With a world that would rather avert its gaze than have a teenager sit quietly in a room and say “I think I might not be who you thought I was” and be believed the first time.
+With a world that would rather avert its gaze than have a teenager sit quietly in a room and say “I think I might not be who you thought I was” and be believed the first time.

-That conversation—those hours on the bed with the bottle between us like evidence—had been the first time I’d fully understood that Celeste didn’t just like me as a person; she saw me as a responsibility she had willingly taken on.Not to control.
-To shelter.To argue with, sometimes, fiercely, for my own sake.
+That conversation—those hours on the bed with the bottle between us like evidence—had been the first time I’d fully understood that Celeste didn’t just like me as a person; she saw me as a responsibility she had willingly taken on.

+Not to control.
+To shelter.

+To argue with, sometimes, fiercely, for my own sake.

 And even more surprising, that she might even love me.